angystallone/ProbShakemaps/README.md

 **GENERATE PROBSHAKEMAPS**

-Include two utility tools ('StationRecords' and 'QueryHDF5') and the main tools to generate Probabilistic Shakemaps: 'GetStatistics' and 'EnsemblePlot'.
-Probabilistic Shakemaps helps visualizaing ensemble predictions at the POIs.
+Include two utility tools ('StationRecords' and 'QueryHDF5') and the main tools to generate Probabilistic Shakemaps: 'GetStatistics', 'GetDistributions' and 'EnsemblePlot'.
+Probabilistic Shakemaps represent different products for visualizing ensemble predictions at the POIs.

 **TOOL: 'StationRecords'**